 We are the first industry-academia partnership to jointly educate researchers on heavy-duty mobile machinery.

-MORE is an innovative European Industrial Doctorate (EID) research and training programme.
+MORE was an innovative European Industrial Doctorate (EID) research and training programme that ran from 01.01.2020 until 30.06.2024

 Our challenge

 Ever-increasing demand for material and food, stricter emission regulations and continuous globalisation has put Europe’s construction, logistics, and agriculture sectors under immense pressure.
 Dramatic improvements in their productivity and efficiency are the only answer to these global challenges.
 Heavy-duty mobile (HDM) machinery are crucial workhorses in these sectors.
-Europe’s major HDM equipment companies (John Deere, Liebherr, Bosch Rexroth, HIAB, Volvo CE) have joined forces with four highly specialised academic groups to deliver MORE, a timely EU funded project in response to these urgent needs.
+Europe’s major HDM equipment companies (John Deere, Liebherr, Bosch Rexroth, HIAB, Volvo CE) joined forces with four highly specialised academic groups to deliver MORE, a timely EU funded project in response to these urgent needs.

 Project Coordinator